Apple previews new iPhone software, changes to Mac chips

 Apple is expected to roll out as many as four different iPhone 12 models this year, including its first version that will be able to work on the next generation of ultrafast wireless networks known as 5G.

-Investors are betting heavily on that Apple could emerge even stronger from the pandemic and the associated recession.
-Company shares hit a new all-time high Monday and have so far surged 22% this year to give the company a market value of $1.5 trillion.
+Investors are betting heavily that Apple could emerge even stronger from the pandemic and the associated recession.
+The company's stock hit a new all-time high Monday before closing at $358.87 — a gain of 22% so far this year that gives Apple a market value to give the company a market value of more than $1.5 trillion.

-Apple also said its Mac computers will begin shifting to the company's own processor chips and away from the Intel chips that have powered those computers for 15 years.
-Some Macs will have the Apple chips before the end of the year, but the full transition away from Intel chips won't be completed until 2022.